Don’t fill out a Best Buy credit card application in 2013 without seeing this review. Here's a quick summary of why it's crap:

 - Chase Slate: Offers a long 0% promotion AND they consider those with average credit (so if you don't have excellent credit you still might qualify).
 Here's my review + 0% promotion for the Slate

-- Chase Freedom: Also comes with 0% but shorter than the other two cards.
-The real draw for applying is to get the 5% cash back it offers on categories including Best Buy.
+- Chase Freedom: Comes with a 0% intro offer too, but the real draw for applying is to get the 5% cash back it offers on the quarterly categories.
+In the past, Best Buy has been included in the 5% categories before.
+I hope they do so again in 2014!

 This one is affiliated with MasterCard so it can be used elsewhere, but unfortunately there are a lot of drawbacks.
 Is it difficult to obtain a Best Buy Mastercard?
 Not necessarily, but here’s why you might not want one even if you do have the credit score required for approval…Annual Fee: The Best Buy website does not do a very good job talking about the annual fee upfront, but once you fill out the credit card application, you are taken to a page to review your terms and decide whether or not you accept them.
 There used to be a no annual fee version given to people with "qualifying credit" but when I checked I didn't even see that offered anymore on the application's fine print:Verdict?